ellakoa/postcard-poem/content/posts/the-patter-of-tiny-feet.md

 alt: A large seagull with a bright yellow bill, Cartoon worms looking terrified running away.
 poem: >
-  It has always fascinated me to see a seagull tirelessly pounding the ground with it's feet.
-It certainly looks like they are dancing.
+  Have you ever seen a seagull working the ground with its feet?
+It certainly looks as if they are tap dancing.
+Sorry to say they are not, they are in fact tricking the worms to come up to the surface.
+Clever seagulls, poor worms.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-